magarenzo/Minimalist-GroupMe-Bot/README.md

 # simple-shell-groupme-bot

-Create a simple GroupMe bot using Shell
+Create a simple GroupMe bot with 3 lines in Shell

 ---